withastro/docs/src/pages/en/guides/styling.md

 <p class="text">I'm a scoped style and I’m cursive!</p>
 ```

 Note that the `h1` selector won’t bleed out of the current component!
-These styles won’t apply any other `h1` tags outside this document.
+These styles won’t apply to any other `h1` tags outside this document.
 Not even child components.

 _Tip: even though you can use element selectors, using classnames is preferred.
 This is not only slightly more performant, but is also easier to read, especially in a large document._